Strong decays of the fully-charm tetraquark states with explicit P-waves via the QCD sum rules: Introduction

 \section{Introduction}

-Fully heavy hadrons become a research hot-spot in high energy physics recently.
-The first fully-heavy tetraquark candidates were reported by the LHCb collaboration in 2020 \cite{LHCb-cccc-2006}.
-They observed a narrow structure $X(6900)$ and a broad structure above the di-$J/\psi$ threshold ranging from 6.2 to 6.8 GeV in the $J/\psi J/\psi$ invariant mass spectrum using the proton-proton collision data at $\sqrt{s}=7$, $8$ and $13\,\rm{TeV}$, which corresponds to an integrated luminosity of $9\, \rm{fb}^{-1}$.
+Recently, the fully heavy hadrons become a research hot-spot in high energy physics, while the first fully-heavy tetraquark candidates were reported by the LHCb collaboration in 2020 \cite{LHCb-cccc-2006}.
+The LHCb collaboration observed a narrow structure $X(6900)$ and a broad structure above the di-$J/\psi$ threshold ranging from 6.2 to 6.8 GeV in the $J/\psi J/\psi$ invariant mass spectrum using the proton-proton collision data at $\sqrt{s}=7$, $8$ and $13\,\rm{TeV}$, which corresponds to an integrated luminosity of $9\, \rm{fb}^{-1}$ \cite{LHCb-cccc-2006}.

 Subsequently, the ATLAS collaboration confirmed the $X(6900)$ and observed several resonances ($R$) in the $J/\psi J/\psi$ and $J/\psi\psi^\prime$ invariant mass spectra based on the proton-proton collision data at $\sqrt{s}=13\,\rm{TeV}$ corresponding to an integrated luminosity of $140\, \rm{fb}^{-1}$ in 2023 \cite{ATLAS-cccc-2023}.
 The fitted Breit-Wigner masses and widths are given as follows,